A Personalized Dialogue Generator with Implicit User Persona Detection: Related Work

-The Variational Autoencoder (VAEs) \cite{kingma2013auto,rezende2014stochastic} are proposed for image generation, and applied by \cite{bowman2016generating} for natural language generation.
-Then, the Conditional Variational Autoencoder (CVAEs) is proposed by \cite{yan2016attribute2image,sohn2015learning} that conditions certain attributes to promote the generation more controllable and diverse. \cite{zhao2017learning} adopted the CVAE on the task of multi-turn dialogue response modeling that learns a distribution over potential dialogue intents for better discourse-level diversity.
+The VAEs \cite{kingma2013auto,rezende2014stochastic} were proposed for image generation and applied by \citet{bowman2016generating} for natural language generation.
+Then, the CVAEs \cite{yan2016attribute2image,sohn2015learning} were proposed to enable more controllable generation that conditioned certain attributes. \citet{zhao2017learning} adopted the CVAE for the task of multi-turn dialogue modeling, which learns a distribution over dialogue acts to capture discourse-level variations.
+The above models achieve various generations by drawing latent variables from the learned distribution.